hello-robot/stretch_ai/docs/data_collection.md

 ## Prerequisites:

+Follow [instructions](../README.md#Installation) for installation of stretch_ai with Python 3.10 for both PC and robot

 ### On PC:

-- Follow [instructions](../README.md#advanced-installation) for advanced installation of stretch_ai with Python 3.10

-  - Advanced installation is only needed if you also want to train/evaluate policies with GPU, pure data collection should be fine with [normal installation](data_collection.md#on-robot)
+- Advanced installation is needed if you also want to train/evaluate policies with [LfD](learning_from_demonstration.md), see [advanced installation](../README.md#advanced-installation-pc-only)

 - Linux instructions: if using a Linux PC, run `install_dex_teleop.sh` to update `udev` rules